Questions and Answers

 Q: How do I apply?

-A: For full-time programs (except apprenticeships), please apply on-line at http://www.ontariocolleges.ca/.
-For part-time programs, please register by phone, fax or internet.
-For more information, please click here.
+A: For full-time programs (except apprenticeships), please apply on-line at www.ontariocolleges.ca.
+For part-time programs, please register by phone, fax or online.
+To register for part-time courses online, visit the Continuing Education Online Registration page.

 Q: What happens after I have applied?